 Read more about Shared ownership (Opens in new window)

 Last two properties remaining

 The Boundary is a small collection of twenty high quality apartments in the popular Clapton area of Hackney.
-One of these 2-bed stylish homes is available on a shared ownership basis, giving an affordable opportunity to buy in a great area.
+Two of these 2-bed stylish homes is available on a shared ownership basis, giving an affordable opportunity to buy in a great area.

 Local area information